Is International Business Machines Corporation (IBM) a Keeper?

-International Business Machines Corporation (NYSE:IBM) went up by 1.78% from its latest closing price compared to the recent 1-year high of $145.99.
-The company’s stock price has collected 3.36% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Silicon Labs Appoints Sumit Sadana as Lead Director
+International Business Machines Corporation (NYSE:IBM) went up by 0.15% from its latest closing price compared to the recent 1-year high of $145.99.
+The company’s stock price has collected -0.74% of loss in the last five trading sessions.
+Press Release reported 6 hours ago that Harte Hanks to Present at the Sidoti & Company Virtual Small-Cap Conference on January 20, 2022

 Is It Worth Investing in International Business Machines Corporation (NYSE :IBM) Right Now?